dekonoplyov/makemeglow/README.md

 ./glow_app -h
 ```

-Note, that I use cxxopts to parse command line input, and it can skip some chars, like comas, quote marks, etc.
+Note, that I use cxxopts to parse command line input, it can skip some chars like comas, quote marks, etc.
 If you have some problems, just paste your string [here](https://github.com/dekonoplyov/makemeglow/blob/master/examples/hello.cpp#L8)

 # Requirements